alexelbert/catch-chronicle/README.md

 - [GitHub](https://github.com/) is used to store all project files in the [repository](https://github.com/alexelbert/catch-chronicle)
 - [Heroku](https://heroku.com/) is used to deployment.
 - [Visual Studio Code](https://code.visualstudio.com) was used as code editor.
+- [Am I Responsive?](https://ui.dev/amiresponsive?url=https://catch-chronicle-61d760d135f4.herokuapp.com) was used to generate responsive images of website.
+- [Chrome Lighthouse](https://developer.chrome.com/docs/lighthouse/) was used for performance test of deployed website.
+- [Figma](https://www.figma.com) was used for making wireframes.

 ## Testing